Alf Collins: Cinematography career

-At the same time as Collins’s theatre work he started to act for R.W.
-Paul cinematograph company, Collins acted in several films including the 1901 comedy trick film An Over-Incubated Baby.
+At the same time as Collins's theatre work, he started to act for Robert W. Paul's cinematograph company.
+Collins acted in several films including the 1901 comedy trick film An Over-Incubated Baby.

 For the British Mutoscope and Biograph Company Collins made an early convict short film for them What Goes on in the Moonlight, to use in their penny-in-the-slot machines and for music halls.

 From 1902 to 1910 Colonel A.C.
-Bromhead engaged him to produce films for the Gaumont British Company.
-Collins went on to produce and sometimes act in over 260 films for Gaumont British and used his out of work theatre friends and his own family as actors.
+Bromhead engaged him to produce films for the Gaumont-British Company.
+Collins went on to produce and sometimes act in over 260 films for Gaumont-British and used his out of work theatre friends and his own family as actors.
 These short films interior shots were filmed on an outdoor 30 feet by 15 feet wooden stage with changeable flats.
 Exterior shots filmed in the surrounding streets and if the location was suitable, shot on location where Collins was performing with Kate Carney.
 Bromhead would send by train a camera man and camera and the film was usually shot in a day.
 One of these films was a film shot at Brighton, about a bathing belle and a flirty husband, called Mixed Bathing (1904) 250 feet long.

 Collins became popular for his chase films in which he used his broad theatre and pantomime experiences, whilst using his cockney knowledge to make realistic comedy films on everyday life.
 For example, The Runaway Match or Marriage By Motor (1903) 290 feet long, an elopement story where a father in his car chases a young couple in their car to the church.
 Collins invented a trick in this film, for filming in two sections, firstly the car of the pursued couple and then the pursuing father in his car.

 Collins also produced classic films, the 1906 film the Curfew Must Not Ring Tonight had eight scenes and 730 feet long, based on a poem by Rose.H.Thorpe.